go-macaron/macaron/docs/en-US/README.md

 })
 ```

-Just like you can pass middlewares to a handler you can pass middlewares to groups.
+Just like you can pass middlewares to a handler you can pass middlewares to groups:

 ```go
 m.Group("/books", func(r martini.Router) {